metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 #### `Cannot read properties of null (reading 'useRef')`

 This happens when multiple versions of react are found in the project.
+This often happens because the sdk is installed with a symlink, as the node will resolve `react` starting from the linked folder and find a different one from the one used in the project, It can also happen in mono-repos or if you have nested node projects.
-If you installed with npm, try to install with `--install-links`, this will create a copy of the package instead of a symlink, which should fix the issue.
+If you installed with npm, try to install the sdk with `--install-links`, this will create a copy of the package instead of a symlink, which should fix the issue.